-Pfizer Inc. (PFE)’s Chief Executive Officer Ian Read will find out in the next six months whether his plan to shed units and focus on new drugs will pay off, with three top products awaiting approval or key data.
+Pfizer Inc. (PFE:US)’s Chief Executive Officer Ian Read will find out in the next six months whether his plan to shed units and focus on new drugs will pay off, with three top products awaiting approval or key data.

 U.S. Food and Drug Administration regulators will rule on Pfizer’s blood thinner and arthritis pill by June and August, respectively.
 The New York-based company plans to report data from the last of three phases of clinical tests on bapineuzumab, its experimental Alzheimer’s treatment, in the third quarter.

 In the meantime, Read is buying back shares, arguing that Pfizer’s best investment of cash is the drugmaker’s stock.
 “There’s always a discontinuity between what the street sees and puts in our share price for our pipeline, and what we can see in our pipeline,” Chief Financial Officer Frank D’Amelio said today in a telephone interview.